 Upper GI Endoscopy (EGD)

-The flexible endoscope is a remarkable piece of equipment that can be directed and moved around the many bends in the gastrointestinal tract.
-This videoendoscope has a tiny, optically sensitive computer chip at the end which transfers signals to a large video screen.
-An open channel in these scopes allows other instruments to be passed through in order to take tissue samples, remove polyps and perform other exams.
+The endoscope is a flexible piece of equipment that can easily be directed and moved in many bends of the gastrointestinal tract.
+A very tiny computer chip is attached at the end of this video-endoscope which transfers signals to a large screen.
+There is an open channel of the endoscope which allows the other instruments to pass through it for taking tissue samples (biopsy), remove polyps and performing other exams.

 Abdominal pains, vomiting, heartburn

-Ulcers — ulcers are sores in the lining of esophagus, stomach or first part of small intestine (duodenum)
+Ulcers — Ulcers are sores in the lining of esophagus, stomach or first part of small intestine (duodenum)

-Bleeding — hidden or massive bleeding can occur for various reasons.
+Bleeding — a hidden or heavy bleeding that occurs for various reasons.

-Esophagitis and heartburn — chronic inflammation of the esophagus due to reflux of stomach acid and digestive juices .
+Esophagitis and heartburn — a condition in which lining of the esophagus becomes chronically inflamed due to acid reflux.

 Gastritis — it is a condition of the inflammation of inner lining of the stomach.

-Upper GI endoscopy procedure is usually performed on an outpatient basis.
-Intravenous anesthesia is usually given which makes the patient unconscious for a brief period.
+Upper GI endoscopy is the procedure that is generally performed in an outpatient setting.
+Usually, intravenous anesthesia is given which makes the patient unconscious for a brief period.
 After that, the endoscope is inserted through the mouth and gently moves down into the upper esophagus.
-The patient can breath easily throughout the exam.
-Other instruments can be passed through the endoscope to perform additional procedures if necessary.
-For example, a biopsy can be done in which a small tissue specimen is obtained for microscopic analysis.
-A polyp or tumor can be removed using a thin wire snare and electrocautery (electrical heat).
+The patient can easily breathe throughout the procedure.
+Certain instruments can also pass through the endoscope to perform some additional procedures if needed.
+These procedures include biopsy in which a small tissue sample is taken for microscopic analysis and removal of polyp or tumor using thin wire snare and an electrocautery (electrical heat).
 If bleeding occurs then it can also be controlled.
 Upper GI Endoscopy usually takes 5-15 minutes and immediately after the procedure, the patient is taken to the recovery area.
-There is no pain with the procedure and patients seldom remember much about it.
+The patient doesn’t feel any pain during the procedure and seldom remembers about it.

-After the exam, the physician will explain the upper GI endoscopy results to the patient and family.
-Biopsy result will be available in few days.
+After finishing the procedure, the physician explains the upper GI endoscopy results to the patient and his/her family.

-An upper GI endoscopy is performed primarily to identify and/or correct a problem in the upper gastrointestinal tract.
-This means the test enables a diagnosis to be made upon which specific treatment can be given.
-If a bleeding site is identified during the procedure, it can be stopped or esophageal narrowing can be dilated or if a polyp is found, it can be removed without a major operation.
-Other treatments can be given through the endoscope when necessary.
+The primary purpose of Upper GI Endoscopy is the identification and/or treatment of a condition in upper gastrointestinal tract.
+In this way, the doctor can diagnose a specific condition upon which a proper treatment plan is devised.
+If bleeding site is identified during the procedure, it can be stopped or esophageal narrowing can be dilated or if a polyp/tumor is found then it can be removed without major surgery.
+Certain other treatments may also be given through endoscope when needed.
 The upper GI endoscopy cost at our clinic is affordable.

-Alternative tests to upper GI endoscopy include a barium x-ray and ultrasound (sonogram) to study the organs in the upper abdomen.
-Study of the stools, blood and stomach juice can also be conducted but these provide indirect information about a gastrointestinal condition.
-These exams, however, do not allow for a direct viewing of the esophagus, stomach and duodenum, removing of polyps or taking of biopsies.
+Some alternative tests are also available to upper GI endoscopy that includes ultrasound and a barium x-ray, used to study the organs in the upper abdomen.
+The study of blood, stools and stomach juice can also be conducted but these provide indirect information about any gastrointestinal condition.
+Moreover, these tests do not allow the direct viewing of the esophagus, stomach, and duodenum, removing the polyp or having biopsies.